Samuel “Golden Rule” Jones is ranked the fifth best mayor in the history of the United States.

 After 60 years in politics, June Boyd is very wise.
 She has experienced many firsts in her long Toledo history.
 When she was just two years old, she moved to Toledo with her mother from Georgia to the shiny new Brand Whitlock housing project on Junction Avenue behind the Toledo Museum of Art.
 It was a great place to live, with all the modern appliances.
 The first generation growing up at Brand Whitlock reads like a who’s who in the history of Black Toledo.

 June Boyd was the first African-American to graduate from St. Ursula Academy high school, in 1953.
 To get her enrolled in the what was then an all-white girls Catholic school, in 1948, her mother called and asked if they would take black girls.
 The nun answered, “I don’t see why not!”
 When Ned Skeldon, president of the Lucas County Board of Commissioners, put out the word in 1959 that the county board would like to hire African-Americans, she was the first to be hired, and she worked for Skeldon himself.
 She paved the way for many black women working in politics.
-In 1993, she along with Edna Brown were the first two African-American city council members.
+In 1993, she along with Edna Brown were the first two black women elected for Toledo City Council.

 She did not win the election in 2019, but still works her agenda in the community to improve conditions for children in Toledo’s central city.
 She writes letters and gives interviews.
 Lucky for us, she keeps on keeping on, and she does it for the kids.